 A growing share of Bruegel’s research has been devoted to the study of the structural underpinnings of economic performance, competitiveness and growth.
 Topics covered include: the role of information technology for growth, competition policy and state aid, entrepreneurship, globalisation and future of manufacturing, firm internationalisation and competitiveness, energy and climate policies and their implications for economic performance.

-The inaugural conference of the the project Future of Work and Inclusive Growth in Europe.
+Annual Conference of the Future of Work and Inclusive Growth project

 The Bruegel annual report provides a broad overview of the organisation's work in the previous year.